Gerold31/Streifenprojektion/plot/README.md

 Plot Tool
 =========
-This program shows the reconstucted points in a three-dimensional space.
+This program shows the reconstucted points in three-dimensional space.

-Usage: `plot [options]`
+Usage: `plot [options] [file]`

+The program reads the points from stdin by default.
+If *file* is given, the program reads the points from the file instead.

 Control
 -------